 Check out the following inspirational seniors over 65 who prove to live-in Omaha caregivers that you can successfully be a thrill-seeker at any age.
 1. Anna Czerwińska Born in 1949, Czerwińska is a Polish mountaineer who left her successful medical career for the mountains.
-She has been climbing for over 34 years and has published many books about mountaineering.
 Typical Gastrointestinal Diseases Among Seniors.
 Gastrointestinal issues affect the digestive system, which includes the mouth, throat, esophagus, stomach, and the small and large intestine.

 Any condition that affects swallowing, eating, or the digestion of food may be considered a gastrointestinal disorder.
 Though such problems can be present at any age, they are more common in older adults.
 Dietary changes, medication, and surgery (in severe cases) are typical treatment options.
+The following are the four most common gastrointestinal problems that live-in caregivers in Omaha should watch out for.
+Constipation This condition causes hard, dry stools and infrequent, difficult bowel movements.
+Gastroesophageal Reflux Disease (also known as GERD) is the most common upper gastrointestinal tract disorder among seniors.
 Can Researchers Reverse Alzheimer’s-Related Memory Loss?
 More than five million Adults in the United States have been diagnosed with Alzheimer’s disease.

 Though the condition cannot be treated, the right diet can prevent abdominal pain, abnormal bowel movements, and other unpleasant symptoms.
+If a senior has Crohn’s disease, at-home caregivers in Omaha should strongly advise against these five foods.
+1. Spicy Foods.
 4 Things Seniors Should Avoid During Summer.
 Summer is just around the corner, which means people of all ages want to get outside and soak up some sun.